Simon Cowell Shocks Everyone With His Wild ‘America’s Got Talent’ Outfit Choice

 — FearThePurringSkidmark (@LouisCanEven) August 28, 2019

-While it’s unclear where he shops these days, according to The Telegraph, at one time the longtime TV talent judge bought his plain white shirts, grey T-shirts, and black suits in bulk.
+While it’s unclear where he shops these days, according to The Telegraph, at one time, the longtime TV talent judge bought his plain white shirts, grey T-shirts, and black suits in bulk.

 Cowell has even poked fun at his all-neutral fashion sense.
 In 2015, when his son Eric was just a baby, the AGT judge shared an adorable Twitter picture of him with his 15-month-old son as he poked fun at his affection for white shirts and black trousers.
-In the tweet, which you can see below, Cowell and his son are both dressed in black pants, but Cowell is wearing a collared white shirt while baby Eric is dressed in a T-shirt.
+In the tweet, which you can see below, Cowell and his son are both dressed in black pants, but Simon is wearing a collared white shirt while baby Eric is dressed in a T-shirt.

 You can see the fashion advice Simon gave his son in the sweet post below.